 When you have a good routine, even when you are in a high pressure situation you can feel confident you have approached the shot correctly.

 4. Develop a Strong Shot Routine.
-You do have a solid shot routine don’t you?
-If not, my new eBook will teach you a killer one, just like the Tour Pros.
-When you have a good routine, even when you are in a high pressure situation you can feel confident you have approached the shot correctly.
+When you have a good pre-shot routine, even when you are in a high pressure situation you can feel confident you have approached the shot correctly.
 Your fundamentals are right and you have mentally and physically rehearsed the shot.
 This is the time to compose yourself and feel prepared and confident ahead of pulling the trigger.
 An additional part of the routine should be the next tip of how you react to the shot.

 One of the keys to becoming a better player is quickly letting go of the past and staying in the present.